sl-comp/sl-comp.github.io/README.md

 [TOOLympics 2019](https://tacas.info/toolympics.php).

 # NEWS
 * New edition of SL-COMP will take place as part of [FLOC 2022 Olympic Games](https://www.floc2022.org/floc-olympic-games) affiliated with [IJCAR 2022](https://ijcar.org/).
+The result will be presented on July 31st, 2022, during the [ASL](https://asl-workshop.github.io/asl22/) workshop.

 # Specification and rules